Festivals-App/festivals-server/DOCUMENTATION.md

 ### Authentication

-To use the API you need to provide an API key with your requests HTTP header:
+To use the API you need to provide an API key via a custom header or a JWT with your requests authorization header:
 ```
-'Api-Key':'YOUR_API_KEY_GOES_HERE'
+Api-Key:<api-key>
+Authorization: Bearer <jwt>
 ```

 ### Requests